Sick Building Syndrome: How One Mom Empowered Herself

 If you or someone you know have unexplained chronic symptoms, then maybe something you hear in this podcast might inspire you to consider the health of your home.
 You'll hear how Angela tracked her and her son's pattern of symptoms to discover which home exposures were making them sick.

 For now, check out my conversation with Angela.
 By the way, this was recorded years ago.
 Since then, Angela has helped me with articles about detoxing our homes.
-You can find these free resources—along with the transcript to this podcast—at NontoxicLiving.tips.
+You can find these free resources—along with the transcript to this podcast—at ruanliving.com.
 And please visit Angela's website Occupant Wellness through which she helps people live healthier, more comfortable lifestyles.

 Angela Cummings: My son and I, back in 2000, had purchased a home that was only five years old.
 And when we moved into the home we started experiencing a lot of sinus infections and ear infections, things that were becoming so consistent that we were at the doctor’s office all of the time and where we literally ended up on antibiotics for about 46 weeks out of the year, so about 88% of the time.
 Something was clearly not right.